ChainLynxRobotics/constitution/Club Constitution.md

 3. Any Active Members of ChainLynx at the time of the election announcement are eligable to vote.

 # 5 - Departments
-1. ChainLynx shall have the following departments, led by the officer with the same title: Business & Marketing, Controls, Mechanical, Safety, and Strategy.
+1. ChainLynx shall have the following departments, led by the officer with the same title: Business & Marketing, Controls, Logistics, Mechanical, Safety, and Strategy.